-A deposit of \$5.00 is necessary to reserve a room in the dormitory.
+A deposit of \$25.00 is necessary to reserve a room in the dormitory.
 This amount should be sent in as soon as the applicant has decided to enter.
-Upon registration this fee is credited against the damage deposit as described above.
-It may be refunded in case of withdrawal of application thirty days before school opens.
+Upon registration this fee is credited against the damage deposit as described above and the balance is credited to the student's account.
+It may be refunded in case of withdrawal of application at least thirty days before school opens.

 Expenses run by the term of twelve weeks.
 No deductions will be made for loss of time less than one month and then only for providential reasons.
-Exception is made during the emergency in the case of any student who is called to active service by induction or otherwise during the quarter.
-Such students will be charged only for the actual time spent in residence.

 The statement above does not include the cost of books.
-A college student should bring with him about \$15.00 to pay for his books the first quarter; an academy student will need about \$15.00 for books for the academic year.
+A college student should bring with him about \$20.00 to pay for his books and supplies the first quarter; an academy student will need about \$20.00 for books for the academic year.